The Idler Wheel...: Promotion

 Apple announced a small tour in early 2012 prompting speculation over a new album.
-Ahead of her first performance on the tour, the album and its title were announced.
+Ahead of her first performance on the Idler Wheel Tour, the album and its title were announced.
 The tour marked Apple's first performances outside of Los Angeles in over five years.
 Apple kicked off the tour with two performances at the South by Southwest Festival where she debuted three new songs from The Idler Wheel....The album's first single, "Every Single Night", received positive reviews and was well received by fans and critics.
 She released a video for the track "Hot Knife" on July 24, 2013.

 On June 19, 2012, the same day that The Idler Wheel... was released, Apple began an expansive North American tour to promote the album.
 The tour kicked off in Ithaca, New York, and finished on July 29 at the Hollywood Palladium.
 On June 24, Apple performed at the Sunday portion of New York City's Governors Ball Music Festival, which featured acts such as Modest Mouse, Explosions in the Sky and Beck, among others.

 The music video for "Every Single Night" premiered on the Sundance Channel on June 10 and was directed by Joseph Cahill.
 On the same day, the entire album streamed online on NPR.
 On June 18, Apple made her first television appearance since 2006 on Late Night with Jimmy Fallon.
 Apple performed "Anything We Want" with the Roots and celebrated Paul McCartney's 70th birthday by performing "Let Me Roll It" with Jimmy Fallon performing back-up vocals.

+A video was also made for the song "Hot Knife" directed by Paul Thomas Anderson.
+Due to shooting conflicts with Anderson's 2012 film The Master, it was not edited and released until July 24, 2013, over a year after the album release and 6 months after the tour finished.
+"Hot Knife" was never released as a single.